mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week1.md

 The Unreal Engine is a powerful software tool, allowing for the creation of many types of games, from small **indie** tiles to **AAA (triple A)** masterpieces.
 We'll be using UE5.

 ### Using Unreal Engine 5 and C++
 When creating 3D games, you will frequently need to include **physics** to provide realistic object movement and other physical simulation. **Physics Engines** are often used within the games industry to provide realism within game environments.
-The Unreal Engine 5, (UE5)  is used widely withing the games industry, and has the physics engine **PhysX** built into it.
+The Unreal Engine 5, (UE5)  is used widely within the games industry, and has the physics engine **PhysX** built into it.
 The worksheet introduces game development using UE5 with C++.